-- 1. Each 4-H member may sell one project in the sale.
+- 1. Each Exhibitor may sell one project in the sale.
 The project must have been made during the current year and exhibited at the current year's fair. - 2.
-4-H members must be present to sell their project.
-In case of sickness, injury, or a conflict with another 4-H activity, another Lincoln County 4-H member may sell the project only after approval by the project sale committee. - The sale is an absolute auction for all miscellaneous projects (woodworking, cookies, crafts, photography, etc.).
+Exhibitors must be present to sell their project.
+In case of sickness, injury, or a conflict with another 4-H or FFA activity, another Lincoln County 4-H member may sell the project only after approval by the project sale committee. - The sale is an absolute auction for all miscellaneous projects (woodworking, cookies, crafts, photography, etc.).
 The buyers will be buying the project and will take immediate possession. - 4.
 Sale of projects is final and the projects are ineligible to exhibit at any future show.
-Any project that qualifies for the State Fair and goes through the project sale cannot be exhibited at the State Fair. - 5.
-4-H members must sign up in the 4-H Building to sell their project no later than 30 minutes after the completion of the livestock show on Friday. - 6.
+Any project that qualifies for the State Fair and goes through the project sale cannot be exhibited at the State Fair.

+- 5. Exhibitors must sign up in the 4-H Building to sell their project no later than 30 minutes after the completion of the livestock judging contest. - 6.
 A late sale registration will be accepted one time per 4-Her for the duration of their 4-H career.
 Late entries will sell at the conclusion of the 4-H sale without being included on the sale bill.
 A second late sale registration will not be accepted.
 No exceptions.